flxw/nsc-tools/client/README.markdown

 	# cp client/config/nsc-client.conf /etc

 ## Registering at the server
-You need to have the login credentials for the repository user on the server machine (you need to have it anyway).
+For this step you need to have the login credentials of the user we created on the repository server.
+Do the following to make the server aware of the packages you have installed locally.
-This will try to update your machine.
-Even if no updates are installed, the script will copy over a new list of packages to the server.
-For now, this small bug will save us some work :)

-	# pullup

-Then, logon to the machine (as the repo user) and copy the file into `$REPO_DIR/nsc`.
-On the server, do:

-	# source ~/nsc-tools/server/config/nsc-server.conf
+	# source /etc/nsc-tools/functions
-	# mv *.pkglist "$REPO_DIR/nsc"
+    # push_pkglist_if_neccessary

 ## Usage